Aalto University School of Economics

 Aalto University was formed after a merger of several top Finnish universities in January 2010.
 The merger included the Helsinki School of Economics, the University of Art and Design Helsinki, and the Helsinki University of Technology.
 With a combined population of over 6,000 students, Aalto is the largest institution of its kind in Finland.
 Specifically in the School of Economics, approximately 100 visiting international professors teach programs each year.
 Courses are offered in Management, Marketing, Economics, Accounting, Finance, and Languages.
 The University has actively adopted modern teaching methods and increased student involvement in the teaching and learning process.
 Presentation, teamwork, and communication skills are emphasized in teaching.

 Aalto University School of Economics is a renowned business school in the heart of Helsinki.
 They pride themselves on a truly international faculty and student body.
 The MBA program is consistently in the top European and global rankings.
+Students’ enjoy many benefits at Aalto, from subsidized meals in the campus building, buddy pairing for exchange students, an active student union and sports facilities.
+Exchange students are permitted to work up to 24 hours a week, and have access to the career services office.

 Helsinki is the nation's capital and is certainly more lively as the warm weather sets in.
 There are many theatres, museums, shopping areas, clubs and bars.
 Travel throughout Finland is easy due to the extensive train system.
 Finland is known for its cutting edge style in fashion and home decoration.
 It is also home to Nokia, one of the world's most popular brands of digital phones.
 Residents are highly educated, polite and open up quickly to outsiders once they get to know you.